Jackson, Wanda | 2014

 Jackson received her first guitar from her father at the age of six.
 On a dare while in high school, she entered a local radio contest.
 The winner earned a 15-minute radio spot for one month.
 She won; the show lasted two years.
 It was on her show that she caught the attention of country star Hank Thompson, who invited her to sing with his band.
 She began performing with Thompson on weekends and signed her first record deal with Decca Records while still in high school.
 “You Can’t Have My Love,” her first Decca single, became a national top-ten hit on Billboard magazine’s Most Played Country and Western in Juke Boxes chart.

-In 1963, Jackson’s album Two Sides of Wanda combined rockabilly and country sounds to win a GRAMMY for Best Female Country Vocal Performance.
+In 1963, Jackson’s album Two Sides of Wanda combined rockabilly and country sounds and was nominated for a GRAMMY for Best Female Country Vocal Performance.
 She continued to release dozens of country hits, headlined a show in Las Vegas and recorded Christian music, before returning to rockabilly and its revival in the 1980s.

 Since that time Jackson has toured heavily, both in the United States and abroad.
 In 2014, she was still rolling out for 200 dates per year.
 At the age of 72, she was approached by Jack White of White Stripes to record a cover album.
 The Party Ain’t Over proved Jackson still was not ready to give up her title as the Queen of Rockabilly.